cbor-wg/cddl/draft-ietf-cbor-cddl.md

 This document proposes a notational convention to express CBOR data structures (RFC 7049).
-Its main goal is to provide an easy and unambiguous way to express structures for protocol messages and data formats that use CBOR.
+Its main goal is to provide an easy and unambiguous way to express structures for protocol messages and data formats that use CBOR or JSON.

 --- middle